Anotopterus: Ecology and life history

+Feeding

 Very little is known about the feeding habits of daggertooths, although they have been said to eat young Pacific salmon, barracudina, and other mesopelagic fishes and it is generally assumed that they predate the most abundant fishes available.
 This ignorance of diet is partly due to the potential prevalence of regurgitation among net caught specimens, where nearly 100% of net caught daggertooths were documented with completely empty stomachs, the supposed reason being the regurgitation of freshly eaten food upon capture in nets as a defense mechanism.
 They are likely visually based predators and adult individuals can easily engulf relatively large prey, fishes with 20–30 cm fork length, whole due to their unattached pectoral girdles and distensible stomachs.
 Observations of slash marks on numerous young Pacific salmon in the northern Pacific prompted an investigation into the potential impact of daggertooth depredation on young salmon stocks by assessment of the tooth marks left on the salmon and estimations of daggertooth abundance.
 The subsequent findings showed that slashes from failed daggertooth attacks could be distinguished from failed lancetfish attacks by the placement of the tooth marks, as daggertooths only have fang-like teeth along their upper jaw while lancetfish have fang like teeth along both the upper and lower jaws.
 Whether daggertooth have a significant impact on northern Pacific Salmon stock remained inconclusive.

+Metamorphosis

 It has been noted that as daggertooths age their teeth begin to diminish and their stomachs and intestines atrophy while their gonads increase greatly in size.
-This observed, ontogenetic shift hints to a potentially semelparous reproductive modality, while this aspect of life history has not yet been fully substantiated.
+This was discovered in 1971, after German ichthyologist Günther Maul caught a black toothless A. pharao off Madeira that measured 75.9 cm.
+It was posited that there may be a vertical downwards migration at this final short stage of life.
+The reduced light at this increased depth may have selected for the black colouration.
+As Anotopterus quickly shed and replace their teeth, it was hypothesized that by halting the replacement of shed teeth (which is potentially linked to the reduced exposure to Vitamin D at increased depths), toothlessness occurs quite rapidly.
+The phenomenon of a downwards migration paired with a colour change to black is also seen in species such as the common fangtooth, although during this process, that species develops fangs for feeding instead of losing them.
+This observed ontogenetic shift hints to a potentially semelparous reproductive modality, while this aspect of life history has not yet been fully substantiated.
 Like their relatives, it is thought that daggertooths are simultaneous hermaphrodites while their spawning and actual reproductive behavior remains a mystery.